Redbeard2794/Portfolio/README.md

 Portfolio
 =========

-In this repository you can find the code for my potfolio and other things
+In this repository you can find the code for my portfolio and other things